spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/architecture-performance-guidelines.md

 {% info_block warningBox %}

-Memory leaks must be carefully checked when increasing chunks, as the messages will be bigger.
+Carefully check for memory leaks when increasing chunks, as the messages will be bigger.

 {% endinfo_block %}